acronusengineer/Marinex-backend/README.md

-This is starter template for Node.js + HApi + Mongoose
+This is starter template for Node.js + Hapi-express+ Mongoose

 The template use Mongodb Atlas for database.